posos-tech/rd-technical-test/README.md

 ```bash
 gpg -d data.tgz.gpg  | tar -xz
 ```
-To get the passphrase, send me an email.
+To get the passphrase, send an email to research@posos.fr.

-[comment]: # (AnatomyBodyExtremitiesUpperHand)

 - - -

 ## Technical part

+The problem we are tackling is a binary classification problem in which we aim to classify whether a string contains posology instructions.
+The input text is the result of an OCR system on prescription scans, which explains why most inputs may contain spelling mistakes.
+Notably, drug names that appear on their own without further instruction are not considered posology instructions.

 ### Building a model

 Building a machine learning model consist, non extensively, into the following parts:
+  - Explore the data to get a few insights
   - split the training data into a train and a validation set;
   - build and train a model on the train set;
-  - obtain micro and macro precision, recall and F1 score over the validation set;
+  - obtain precision, recall and F1 score over the validation set;
-  - get a confusion matrix over the valiadtion set
   - export the model in a suitable format to be served

 The built model should be built with:
-  - an encoder part, which produces a vector representation of the input text.
-To build this encoder part, you can start with a TF IDF encoder, or use a neural encoder;
+  - an vectorizer part, which produces a vector representation of the input text.
   - a decoder part, which consists here of a classifier.
-You may want to start with SVM and then use a neural decoder.
+Due to the low number of examples, a simple classification model should work well enough.

 The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.